A step-by-step guide to a once-a-week budget meal prep that will save time and money without taking up the weekend + budget-friendly meal ideas.

-So the first step is to plan your meals for the week.
+So the next step is to plan your meals for the week.

-Start with recipes you already know, so the meal-prepping process is easy.
-You don’t want to be juggling multiple new and difficult recipes on a Sunday evening.
+Start with recipes you already know so the meal-prepping process is easy.
+You don’t want to be juggling multiple new and difficult recipes all at once.

-You can use Evernote or Pinterest to collect recipes, or you can use a meal planning app like this amazing one: Plan to Eat.
-With this app, you can collect recipes, create meal plans and shopping lists all on your phone or computer.
+You can use Evernote or Pinterest to collect recipes, or you can use a meal-planning app.
+With an app, you can collect recipes, create meal plans, and write shopping lists all on your phone or computer.
 It’s pretty handy.

 And if you’re looking for a step-by-step guide to making meal planning super easy, a plan that helps you eat healthy within your budget, check out my eBook Plan Cook Save.

-Once you’ve planned your meals, write a grocery list.
-Double check your recipes to make sure you don’t forget anything.
+As you plan your meals, write a grocery list.
+Double-check your recipes to make sure you don’t forget anything.

 (You don’t want to waste time shopping more than once).